We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 And some smaller canals in the San Marco neighbourhood as well.

-After breakfast, we went to do one of my favourite things in Venice – we went up on San Marco’s bell tower.
+After breakfast, we went to do one of my favourite things in Venice – we went up the San Marco’s bell tower.

 I definitely recommend going up if the weather is nice, as you can see so many things.